-Overall - although the Act is extremely wide - the Statement of policy intent makes it clear that the purpose of the Act is to facilitate investment into the UK rather than limit it.
-Key practical points to consider:
+Overall - although the Act is extremely wide - the Statement of policy intent makes clear that the purpose of these new rules is to facilitate investment into the UK rather than limit it.
+Over time we will be able to see how the Government intends to enforce this legislation in practice, but in the meantime these are the key practical points to consider:

-- Deals may be conditional upon notification and clearance.
-Conditional deals inevitably bring an extra layer of complexity to a deal - this can often be avoided by submitting a notification early on in a transaction, such that the CDL's period for response runs in parallel with the overall transaction timeline, and consent may be received in advance of signing; - If in doubt it is likely best to notify the CDL this will give more certainty to a transaction; - More due diligence or information on the ultimate owner and affiliates of an acquirer or investors may be required and sellers will want comfort from purchasers that all relevant information has been provided; - More diligence on the sector that is being dealt with and whether or not it may cause a national security concern will be required;
+- The regime creates some uncertainty.
+Uncertainty creates risk and this needs to be managed; - We are likely to see more conditional deals as they will need to be conditional upon notification and clearance.
+Conditional deals inevitably bring an extra layer of complexity to a deal; - If in doubt it is likely best to notify this will give more certainty to a transaction; - More due diligence or information on the ultimate owner and affiliates of an acquirer or investors may be required and sellers will want comfort from purchasers that all relevant information has been provided; - More diligence on the sector that is being dealt with and whether or not it may cause a national security concern will be required;

-- These requirements will impact on transaction timescales and costs, so factor this in; - The granting and release of security may also be covered by the Act and this will affect timescales for refinancing debt facilities and borrowing new money; and - Keep in mind this is not just applicable to mergers & acquisitions it is relevant for investments in assets (including IP), intra-group reorganisations and property transactions so it touches on many sectors and practice areas (some perhaps unexpected).
+- These requirements will impact on transaction timescales and costs, so factor this in; - Keep in mind this is not just applicable to mergers & acquisitions it is relevant for investments in assets (including IP) and property transactions so it touches on many sectors and practice areas (some perhaps unexpected).